coyote-team/coyote/README.md

 echo "gem: --no-document" > ~/.gemrc gem install bundler

-# Edit config/nginx.site.conf to set the log path into the correct absolute path
-# Then copy or link to your /etc/nginx/sites-available
-# Then enable the site with symlink...
-# From /etc/nginx/sites-available/nginx.site.conf to /etc/nginx/sites-enabled/nginx.site.conf
 # Finish creating your MariaDB/MySQL database and user

 # Then on your local box